mongodb/docs-realm/source/includes/note-details-about-pause.rst

 .. note::
-   The |pause_func_name| method gives developers control over what time of day the device sync.
+   Use the |pause_func_name| method to control when a device syncs.
-   It is designed and tested with temporary use cases in mind.
+   You should only use it for temporary and short-term pauses of syncing.

    Examples of when to use |pause_func_name| include:

-   - Syncing only in the evening
+   - Syncing data only at specified time of day
-   - Spreading the sync load out across different times
-   - Conserving battery
+   - Conserving device battery use

-   The |pause_func_name| function is not intended to determine if a Realm should sync for indefinite periods of time, or time ranges in months and years.
-The functionality is not tested for these use cases, and you could encounter a range of issues when using it this way.
-These issues can relate to:
+   Don't use the |pause_func_name| method to stop syncing for indefinite time periods or time ranges in months and years.
+The functionality is not designed or tested for these use cases, and you could encounter a range of issues when using it this way.

-   - Syncing stores the operations that create the changes, which can quickly grow to become much larger than the actual state
-   - :ref:`Compaction <glossary-compaction-definition>` of data